openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

 .. figure:: https://raw.githubusercontent.com/openforis/sepal_pysmm/master/doc/img/wiki/5.4.PNG
     :width: 500

 Open-source data from Sentinel-1 operates using C-band synthetic aperture radar imaging.
-C-band type has a wavelength of 3.8 cm – 7.5 cm, and thus has limited penetration into dense forest canopies.
+C-band type has a wavelength of 3.8–7.5 cm, and thus has limited penetration into dense forest canopies.
 Therefore, forested areas should be excluded from the analysis.
 L-band data should be used instead of such areas.

 It is recommended that densely vegetated areas are excluded from analysis due to the limitation of C-band radar to penetrate dense canopy cover.
 Use a **forest map** to exclude dense forest areas from the analysis.